NITK-CDS/Data-Science/Miscelleneous/Load & Unload/README.md

 Saving and loading models is crucial because it helps us avoid re-training them every time we need to use them.
 Imagine dealing with huge amounts of data in our models.
 Training them from scratch each time would be incredibly time-consuming due to all the complex calculations involved.

+Moreover, most of the times, we randomly select different parts of the data for training-validation-testing data subsets, so there is a high chance that everytim you train your model, the model gives a different accuracy score.

 So, once we've trained a model and got it working just right, we don't want to lose all that hard work.
 Instead of re-doing the training every time, we save the model's "weights" – basically, all the information it learned during training – into a file.
 This process is called serialization.

 There are a few popular methods for saving these serialized models: